 Do you love strawberries?
 Like, really love them?
 Because as much as you think you do, in years gone by, you probably wouldn’t have considered paying $50 for a pack of eight – even if each berry is hand-picked and nestled into chic moulded packaging.

 Grown in an indoor vertical farm by the Hudson River in New Jersey, the berries are produced using seeds that the founders imported directly from Japan.
 Called the Omakase berry, the variety is known for its seedless exterior, creamy texture and exceptional sweetness.
-And Oishii Berry (see box-out) has been selling them like crazy to restaurants and consumers ever since launching last year.
+And Oishii Berry (see below) has been selling them like crazy to restaurants and consumers ever since launching last year.
 It’s not the only new brand betting big on rising demand for fancy fruit.

 Our appetite for healthy food – along with organic, locally grown high-quality produce – has been increasing for years.
 Awareness of the environment has spotlit ideas such as provenance and sustainability, and the rise of the wellness industry has made us more attuned to the benefits of a good diet.
 Easy to snack on and rich in vitamins, fresh fruit is in particular demand.
 Blueberries and avocados have evolved from premium treats to daily snacks.
 Exotics like mango, papaya and açai have jumped from the smoothie-bar menu to our kitchens.